 Make sure the Raspberry Pi 3 console UART is connected to your PC using a USB to serial converter.

 Note: You only need to install the update image on the device if the device does not have your application and the Update client installed.
 If you previously installed your application and the Update client on the device and it is connected to the Device Management, you can update the firmware using a manifest file and an update campaign.

 To copy the image to the SD card:

 - Check where the SD card is mounted to your PC.
 Connect an SD card to your PC, and then use the command lsblk to locate the SD card.
 In this example, the SD card is mounted as

 ~$ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 238.5G 0 disk ├─sda1 8:1 0 476M 0 part └─sda2 8:2 0 238G 0 part ├─vg00-swap (dm-0) 252:0 0 7.5G 0 lvm [SWAP] └─vg00-root (dm-1) 252:1 0 230.6G 0 lvm / sdb 8:16 0 1.8T 0 disk ├─sdb1 8:17 0 128M 0 part └─sdb2 8:18 0 1.8T 0 part sdc 8:32 1 7.5G 0 disk ├─sdc1 8:33 1 16M 0 part └─sdc2 8:34 1 492.3M 0 part

 Use the dd utility to write the image to the SD card:

 After the device boots and confirms on the serial console that it was able to register to Device Management, it is ready to receive updates.

 Next step: Create a firmware manifest

-Now that you have a device that can be remotely updated, you can create a manifest file which will enable you to deliver updates to remote devices.
+Now that you have a device that can be remotely updated, you can create a manifest file, with which you can deliver updates to remote devices.